beanb2/intkrige/README.md

 Descriptions for the source folders included in this package are as follows:

 -   **data**: Includes a copy of the utsnow dataset.
--   **data-raw**: Includes the raw data files used to create utsnow as well as the scripts use to process the data.
+-   **data-raw**: Includes the source files used to create utsnow as well as the scripts use to process these data.
 -   **inst**: Includes a latex bibliography of citations used in the documentation.
 -   **man**: Includes files used to render formatted function documentation R.
 -   **R**: Functions and scripts used to execute the interval-valued kriging models.